 The Northern Exposure Cabin…

 While the main lodge steals the show, the unassuming Northern Exposure Cabin offers a little more seclusion and privacy, but the same incredible views of the Alaska Range and beyond.
 Originally this quaint cabin was used as a dwelling for the owners while the main lodge was being built.
 In classic Alaskan style, it was originally constructed as a ‘dry cabin’ with no running water or plumbing.
-Since, an addition has been built on with a bathroom, kitchenette and expanded living area.
+Since, an addition has been built on with a bathroom, kitchenette, and expanded living area.
 The old outhouse now serves as a storage shed.
-The Northern Exposure Cabin is also used for an artists in residence program on a seasonal basis.
+The Northern Exposure Cabin is also used for artists in residence programs on a seasonal basis.

 The Modern Era…

 Denali Overlook Inn is known for its clean, quiet, and comfortable accommodations with unbeatable views of its surroundings.
 It has earned an “Exceptional” rating on Expedia and won a Certificate of Excellence from Trip Advisor since 2013.

 With host, Maleia Grabinski, on our team, whose passion is to make every guests’ visit unique and special, you will leave not only feeling well cared for but also having had made a friend in Alaska.

 Owner Tim Costello assumes hosting duties during the summer season.
 He greatly enjoys interacting with guests from all over the world and sharing his knowledge of the Talkeetna area.
 Tim first arrived in Talkeetna in 1992 while visiting his daughter Trisha.
 They both were captivated by the local culture and stunning natural surroundings.
 Together, they purchased the Talkeetna Roadhouse in 1996 and have been members of the community ever since.

 Tim is an avid aviator and is currently developing Birch Creek Landing, an airpark community just down the road a few minutes from the Overlook.